 In essence, all home sales are contingent on something.
 The Purchase Agreement itself has different areas for Financing and Inspection Contingencies.
-All sales are also contingent on obtaining clear title for the property which is necessary for closing.
+All sales are also contingent on obtaining a clear title for the property which is necessary for closing.
 But when someone mentions they sold their home, but the offer is “contingent,” what they almost always mean is that for the sale to proceed forward the buyer needs to sell their home.

 Let’s take a closer look at what is called the “Sale of Buyer’s Property Contingency.”
-A couple quick notes before we look at the actual forms.
+A couple of quick notes before we consider the contingency.
 First, if a seller accepts an offer that is contingent on the sale of the buyer’s home, they can continue to offer their home for sale until the buyer removes the contingency.
 The seller can also ask for the contingency to be removed by the buyer at any time (say if the seller gets another offer).
 Should the seller ask for the removal of the contingency, the buyer is allowed a certain number of days to remove the contingency through the successful sale of their home.
-This sale must be free of all contingencies except financing.
+This sale must be free of all contingencies except for financing.
 If they can not sell their home within that time frame the buyer then needs to sign a cancellation and the seller can move forward with the other offer or to continue to market their home without a contingency being noted in MLS.
 Many times, sellers are worried that having the contingent offer on their home is decreasing the showings they are receiving.
 That can be true in some cases, but it is very case dependent.
 Say a home has been on the market for an extended period of time.
 Buyers may be hesitant to see it.
-But if all the sudden it is showing “sold contingent” in MLS it has been known to spur up new interest from buyers.
+But if all of the sudden it is showing “sold contingent” in MLS it has been known to spur up new interest from buyers.